node-red/node-red-admin/README.md

 Note: you may need to run this with `sudo`, or from within an Administrator command shell.

-You may also need to add `--unsafe-perm` to the command if you hit permissions errors during install.
+You may also need to add `--unsafe-perm` to the command if you hit permissions errors during installation.

 ## Usage